”There is no bad weather, only bad clothing.”

-Lower Body: Unless the temperatures are consistently well below zero (in which case you may consider carrying down pants), a combination of thermal underwear and water resistant or waterproof pants should be sufficient to keep your legs warm.
+Unless the temperatures are consistently well below zero, in which case you may consider carrying down pants, a combination of thermal underwear and water resistant or waterproof pants should suffice to keep your legs warm.

 - Protection from the wind, rain and snow.

-- Generally waterproof or water resistant garments, which are quick drying and breathable.
+- Generally waterproof or water resistant garments, that are quick drying, durable and often (though not always) breathable.

 HEAD, HANDS & FEET

 In cold conditions, you can lose a significant proportion of your body heat via the head, hands and feet.
 These are the areas, which due to their high surface to mass ratio, are likely to feel the cold first.
 You may be decked out in the puffiest of down jackets and pants, but if your extremities are not properly protected, chances are you will be miserable.
 In the event that your extremities are exposed to extreme cold for an extended period, you run the risk of incurring frostnip or frostbite.

 COLD: In cool, three season conditions a warm hat made of fleece or merino wool should provide adequate head insulation.
 Be sure that it covers your ears and the back of your neck.
 A good compliment to your warm hat is a wind or rain jacket, which has an adjustable hood with a stiffened peak.
 This will provide wind resistance and keep your head dry.
 For consistently below freezing temperatures, a balaclava made of merino wool or synthetic material, provides the ultimate in all-around warmth.